 - Accessible through the use of the "Dodo," a plane that, as the name implies, had its wings cut off after being confiscated from a drug-runner.
 It had just enough wing area left such that it could make short hops (the game's physics engine treated this as if it were a car going off a ramp in a really weird way) and a particularly skilled player might be able to successfully "fly" it to the Underworld.

 - Grand Theft Auto: Vice City has a glitch where you could use a helicopter to fly under Diaz's mansion (easily done once you take over the mansion and collect enough hidden packages to unlock the helicopter there) and fly beneath the sea and land.
 Some Easter Eggs are more easy to find this way.

-- There was also a glitch involving driving a golfcart into/inside the mall.
-If you could get it through the entrance, the mall turned into a weird Blue Negative World.
+- There's also a glitch involving driving a golf cart into/inside the mall.
+If you can get it through the entrance, the mall turns into a weird Blue Negative World.

 - In Grand Theft Auto: San Andreas, there was a mission where you had to fly on a jet to Liberty City, which was really just a small area situated on the northwest corner of the map, so high up physically that there's normally no way to get there without the mission triggering it.
 However, there are several methods that one can use (either with glitching or by using a Game Shark) to get there.
 You can even walk around in parts of the area which you never use in the mission, but are there anyway for the cutscene - just be careful, because it was never intended for use beyond the one mission, and most of the street outside isn't actually there.
 Unless you have a jetpack with you, coupled with the unlimited height Game Shark code, you'll fall through and end up out in the middle of the ocean back in San Andreas.